By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Granite marker

 However, at the Sept.
-17 Board of Commissioners meeting, the applicant abruptly withdrew the proposal, so no public hearing was held and no action was required.
+17 Board of Commissioners meeting, the applicant abruptly withdrew the proposal, so no public hearing was held, and no action was required.
 And because of the moratorium in place through January 2025, the soonest the proposal can be refiled is February 2025.

 A petition against the proposed development was circulating on Facebook and as of last week had just over 500 signatures.

-The County Commissioners are in the process of developing an overlay district for the area, and according to County Commissioner Tim Callanan, the most important part of the process is public input.
+The County Commissioners are in the process of developing an overlay district for the area, and according to County Manager Tim Callanan, the most important part of the process is public input.
 That is the goal of the Oct.
 9 charette.

 Charettes are common in community development.
 The one for New Ebenezer will provide a way for participants to determine the standards for a historic overlay district, which imposes additional zoning requirements to existing ones.